 Charlottesville has been named in magazines and blogs internationally as an outstanding destination for cuisine and natural beauty, a place where residents enjoy active lifestyles and feed them with exceptionally delicious food and drink.
 When you live in a Charlottesville apartment, you know it’s true!
-But even if you’ve lived here for decades, there is always something new to discover thanks to the ever changing variety of eateries and the vast number of trails and parks to explore.
+But even if you’ve lived here for decades, there is always something new to discover thanks to the ever-changing variety of eateries and the vast number of trails and parks to explore.

-Charlottesville apartment residents enjoy an ideal environment for a day of hiking topped by a delicious and unforgettable meal.
-You can stay local or take a short drive and find hiking, running and biking opportunities aplenty.
+Charlottesville apartment residents enjoy an ideal environment for a day of hiking topped with a delicious and unforgettable meal.
+You can stay local or take a short drive and find hiking, running, and biking opportunities aplenty.
 And Charlottesville food!
 The offerings are as delicious as they are unique and varied, the perfect reward for an active day on the trails.
 Here are a few of our favorite suggestions:

 Humpback Rocks and Wayside Takeout

 In Charlottesville, Wayside Takeout is legendary, cooking up “some of the best fried chicken in the south”.
 This modest restaurant has been listed in Southern Living and continues to win Best Chicken locally in a variety of contests.
 Delicious and extremely portable, Wayside chicken makes a great companion on a trip to Humpback Rocks.
 This trail is famous for a reason – it leads you to a spectacular view that seems to reach all the way to Tennessee.
 The site includes 1890s farm buildings that were relocated when the Blue Ridge Parkway was constructed, a visitor center, and a picnic area with charcoal grills and a comfort center.
 You can pack your chicken and picnic at the top, or enjoy a nice lunch before climbing to the view.